thebaynal/cccs106-projects/week2_labs/LAB2_REPORT.md

 *   **Challenge 1:** Errors in the initial code given.
     *   **Solution:** Updated the code so it'll run properly.
 *   **Challenge 2:** The proper flow of using the Git command in the CMD.
-    *   **Solution:** Recognized and familiarized the proper flow of updating the version in using git.
+    *   **Solution:** Recognized and familiarized with the proper flow of updating the version using git.

 ---